rwxrob/zet/20210910155818/README.md

 A few things to note:

-* Streaming to YouTube and Twitch
+* Streaming to Twitch only, VODs saved to YouTube with notes
-* Only Twitch chat is activated
-* No camera (since it takes screen space)
-* Notes are combined with my others (zettelkasten)
 * Prioritize CKAD -> CKA -> CKS
 * Definitely will include mistakes and fails
-* We do have a Google calendar
+* We do have a Google calendar (https://bit.ly/rwxrobsched)
 * Check with your company, might have time allocated
 * If you have questions, just ask
-* Based on Minikube locally plus eventual lab
+* Will use kind, minikube, and kubeadm (mostly)
-* Using only resource available on cert exams
+* Primarily use resource available on cert exams
 * Use only tools and techniques available during exam
 * Assume certification has merit (in my case)